Can I/my son/my friend/etc. work on your farm for the summer?

 No, unlike peaches or bananas, blueberries do not ripen after being picked.
 If they are picked red or green they will not turn blue or become sweeter.

+Are you organic?
 Do you use pesticides on your blueberry plants?

-Pesticides have not been used on our plants since we have owned the farm (1998).
+We are not certified organic, but pesticides have not been used on our plants since we have owned the farm (1998).

 Environmental Working Groups's listed the "dirty dozen" of 2012.
 It lists the top 12 fruits and produce that you should buy organic.
 The dirty dozen had high levels of pesticide residue or multiple types pesticides, even after washing the produce.
 Blueberries made the list with one of the samples tested containing 13 types of pesticides.
 Learn more here and download a list of produce to buy organic and a list of safer choices.